artnaz/wavetrend-3d/README.md

 * Signals like crossover, median crosses and divergences are not automatically observed yet.
 * Unit tests can be expanded.
 At this moment, the visualisation part and custom arguments are not tested.
+* The dual pole filter (`apply_dual_pole_filter()`) has a loop that ideally should not be used within Python.
+We started on a vectorised version in the code, but didn't get the same results.
+Stopped getting it to work as there are no speed issues when using the function as it is now.
+But ideally, it should be resolved to be more "Pythonesque".

 ## Limitations